 Apple’s Airdrop and supported Samsung Galaxy handsets already use the technology to transfer large files over the air, but that’s barely scratching the surface.
 Samsung has plans for a “Digital Key” that will open your front door and unlocking your car as you approach.
 Samsung has unveiled digital key partnerships with Audi, BMW, Ford, and Hyundai’s Genesis Motor.
 A wide range of other chipmakers, gadget designers, and a couple of consortiums are investing in UWB use cases and standards.
 Let’s just hope we don’t end up with a fragmented marketplace.

 If those ultra-wideband use cases sound familiar, that’s because a lot of these features can already be done with existing NFC and Bluetooth technologies.
 Which begs the question, why bother with yet another wireless standard?

 Bluetooth operates in the 2.4GHz band, giving it a decent range for indoor use.
 However, this is in the same spectrum as some WiFi signals, so it is susceptible to interference.
-UWB’s wide spectrum options makes it much less prone to interference, hence its early adoption in industrial applications.
+UWB’s wide spectrum is much less prone to interference, hence its early adoption in industrial applications.
 However, its range is not as long as Bluetooth’s.
-NFC operates at 13.56MHz but has a very short range of just 4cm.
+By comparison, NFC operates at 13.56MHz but has a very short range of just 4cm.
 So UWB has a distance advantage over NFC.

 Smartphones that support Ultra-Wideband